BettercareHealth/bettercare/maternal-mental-health/test-2.md

 	1. She has the international standard score
 	1. She is probably experiencing depression or anxiety
 	1. She only has problems with sleep – but this is usual for pregnant women
-17. If a women has answered that she has thought of suicide on the Edinburgh Postnatal Depression Scale (EPDS) questionnaire, you should:
+17. If a woman has answered that she has thought of suicide on the Edinburgh Postnatal Depression Scale (EPDS) questionnaire, you should:
 	1. Tell her to think about her baby
 	1. Contact a psychiatric nurse, sister in charge or doctor for emergency help
 	1. Ask her about her problems and then send her home